yuxi229/PseudoPipe/conda.md

 cd ppipe_input/panTro3
 pseudopipe-downloadFiles ./
 ```
 1. Follow prompts to select Ensembl release (leave blank for latest).
+TYPE 114 FOR NOW, IT THINKS 115 IS LATEST RELEASE BUT ITS NOT
 2. Choose species (e.g., pan_troglodytes).

 Files will download into the respective species directory.